 “out” = outdoor activity

-A-FRAME CHARIOT RACE (wide, in or out) View Video
+A-FRAME TRANSPORT RACE (wide, in or out) View Video

 – Materials: two 8-foot x 4-inch spars, one 6-foot x 3-inch spar, three 15-20-foot x 1/4-inch manila lashing ropes for each patrol

 – Method: On signal, patrols lash together an A-frame using a shear lashing at the tips of the 8-foot spars and square lashings at the butt ends for the 6-foot ledger.
-(Three square lashings can be tied, if decided.)
+(Three square lashings can also be used.)
 When the A-frame is built, it is either dragged or carried around a pre-set course or to a turn-around-line and back.
 The course can be completed by more than one patrol member in accordance with whatever guidelines are decided beforehand.

 – Scoring: The fastest patrol to complete the race wins.

 – Note: Dragging the A-Frame can cause damage to indoor floors, carpeting, and outdoor grassy areas, and should only be done on durable surfaces.